crawl-space/content-set-packer/README.md

 A POC to take a list of content sets (basically a listing of directories) and pack them into a format optimized for space efficieny and reading.

+For details on the file format, please see `FORMAT.md`, and the included source.

 Compilation and Usage
 =====================